merovex-press/stranded-series/README.md

 _We often thank the gifts instead of the giver.
 Thank you for more breath to praise you with._

-## Setting
+## Setting Overview

 <!-- setting-overview --><!-- auto-populated -->

 **Stranded** occurs after 160 years of [technologic acceleration][VcUi1erb] after the English discovered [ancient technology][vLFiDV9E] in British America.
-The British believe the technology to come from ancient aliens they named the "Toltec" after the native mounds where the technology was discovered; there are no aliens in the series.
+The British believed the technology came from ancient aliens they named the "Toltec" after the native mounds where the technology was discovered; there are no aliens in the series.
 Access to advanced technology early set the British on a path to global dominance unabated in the 20th Century.

 "Toltec" writings led to British "discovery" of the [Slipstream][ltDHHbfX], providing faster-than-light travel.
 Traveling the Slipsteam reveals "[Elysion][UPkFi3ZN]," an inhabited earth-like planet two knots from Earth.
 Afraid this was the alien homeworld, the British set up on an abandoned Toltec orbital to observe Elysion, which led to Elysian anthropology.